 1. Fat Loss

-In order to lose weight, we have always been told that the best way to do that is good ole aerobic exercise.
-But what if you don’t have leg-warmers, aren’t coordinated enough for a dance class and just flat-out hate the treadmill?
-The good news is that research is showing that the effect of regular aerobic exercise for weight loss is negligible and that short bouts of high-intensity exercise is a lot more effective for reducing fat.
-(2)
+In order to lose weight, we have always been told that the best way to do that is cardio exercise.
+But some research shows that the effect of regular aerobic exercise for weight loss is negligible and that short bouts of high-intensity exercise is a lot more effective for reducing fat.

-When done properly, Tabata workouts are short and sweet.
-Perhaps “sweet” isn’t the right word, but I think you understand what I’m trying to say here.
+When done properly, Tabata workouts are short but tough.
 When you can get such an effective workout done in just a few minutes, it becomes a lot harder to use “not having time” as an excuse.

 3. Reduces Risk of Metabolic Syndrome